tacman/msgphp/docs/ddd/identifiers.md

 # Identifiers

-A domain identifier is a [string-able] value object and bound to `MsgPhp\Domain\DomainIdInterface`.
-Its purpose is to utilize a primitive identifier value.
+A domain identifier is a value object and bound to `MsgPhp\Domain\DomainIdInterface`.
+Its purpose is to utilize a primitive identifier value, usually used to identity an entity with.

 ## API